 Ciera Burch recently signed a two-book deal.
 Her debut YA novel, The Inevitability of Home, is slated for publication in Winter 2023.
 Co-Founders and Editors Y-Binh Nguyen and Gladys Wangeci Gitau-Damaskos on their launch of Exposed Brick Literary Magazine, “a curation of quality writing and design, archiving the essence of authentic expression, started by young creatives in Lawrence, MA.”

-Congratulations to 2020 Lit Up host Bethany Van Delft, Grubby Award Winner Celeste Ng, and all of the Lit Up performers Camarah Oates, Eddie Maisonet, and Kaija Langley for being a part of our annual fundraising Gala!
+Congratulations to 2020 Lit Up host Bethany Van Delft and all of the Lit Up performers Camarah Oates, Eddie Maisonet, and Kaija Langley for being a part of our annual fundraising Gala!
 You can view the highlights here.